Cristina Phipps is an Associate Attorney at Lagomarsino Law. She joined the firm as a Law Clerk during

 In addition to workplace law, Cristina has a particular interest in civil rights litigation.
 As a Law Clerk,

-she was the primary author of briefing that led to the following decisions in favor of our clients:
+she assisted in authoring briefing that led to the following decisions in favor of our clients:

 Stewart v.
 Aranas, 32 F.4th 1192 (9th Cir.
 2022) (published) (affirming the district court’s